wsydney76/craft_inertia/README.md

 * Remove unused stuff.
 * Clean up build process (currently there are two separate jobs for creating JS and CSS.
 Also check for unused components)
 * Redesign layout, now it looks more than an application than a pretty web site.

+## Out of scope

+It is not a goal of this PoC to demonstrate how to build well designed, well structured Vue components.

+It is just to show how routing works and how data is sent back and forth between client and server.